To quickly jump to information on the award you would like to read about, please select from the list below:

 Principal's Teaching and Learning Awards

-The Principal's Teaching and Learning Awards celebrate teaching excellence and the diverse ways in which the student learning experience is enhanced by educators and educational supports at Queen’s.
-The awards are intended to increase trans-disciplinary exposure to exemplars in teaching through focusing on teaching of strategic university goals at the course level, as well as through individual and group efforts outside of specific courses at the program or university-level.
+The Principal’s Teaching and Learning Awards are conferred annually to educators and staff who show outstanding leadership and innovation in teaching and learning.
+The awards are intended to increase trans-disciplinary exposure to exemplars in teaching by focusing on teaching of strategic university goals at the course level, as well as through individual and group efforts outside of specific courses, at the program or university level.

 To learn more about the Principal's Awards.